-To change the default iOS apps on your iPhone so that your chosen apps are automatically used to open web links, street addresses, calendar invites and so on, you need to jailbreak your iPhone.
+To change the default iOS apps on your iPhone so that your chosen apps are automatically used to open web links, street addresses, calendar invites and so on, you need to jailbreak your iPhone (which we don't recommend).
 Even then, it's not as simple as entering the settings and flicking a few toggles - you need to install specific apps to enable each customisation.
 Here are three jailbreak apps worth trying.
 (Hat-tip to Lifewire for the recommendations.)

 - BrowserChooser lets you pick a default web browser other than Safari.
 You'll find instructions on how to install this app on iPhoneHacks.

 - MapsOpener allows you to set Google Maps as your default mapping app, rather than Maps.

 - MailClientDefault10 is what you need to change your default email app; Gmail is one obvious choice, but it also supports Inbox, Outlook and Spark.
 It's a pretty old app, however, and may not support your version of iOS.